pupilfirst/pupilfirst/CONTRIBUTING.md

 ### Did you find a bug?

 - **Do not open up a GitHub issue if the bug is a security vulnerability in Pupilfirst**.
 Instead, please send [our development team an email](mailto:security@pupilfirst.org) detailing the security issue.
-Please check out security guidelines for more details.
+Please check the [security policy](SECURITY.md) for more details.

 - **Ensure the bug was not already reported** by searching on GitHub under [Issues](https://github.com/pupilfirst/pupilfirst/issues).